projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-If your version of Contour is older than v1.11, please upgrade to v1.11 first, then upgrade to v1.12.
+If your version of Sesame is older than v1.11, please upgrade to v1.11 first, then upgrade to v1.12.

-Upgrade your Contour deployment:
+Upgrade your Sesame deployment:

 ```bash
 $ kubectl apply -f examples/sesame/03-sesame.yaml
 ```

-Note that the Contour deployment needs to be updated before the Envoy daemon set since it contains backwards-compatible changes that are required in order to work with Envoy 1.17.0.
+Note that the Sesame deployment needs to be updated before the Envoy daemon set since it contains backwards-compatible changes that are required in order to work with Envoy 1.17.0.
-Once the Contour deployment has finished upgrading, update the Envoy daemon set:
+Once the Sesame deployment has finished upgrading, update the Envoy daemon set:

 ```bash
 $ kubectl apply -f examples/sesame/03-envoy.yaml
 ```

-## Upgrading Contour 1.10.0 to 1.11.0
+## Upgrading Sesame 1.10.0 to 1.11.0

 ### Required Envoy version